-What Circumstances Are Classed As Medical Negligence And What Compensation Could I Claim?
+What Counts As Medical Negligence And When Could I Claim?

 In the sections below, we look at different situations that could be classed as medical negligence, from dental negligence, surgical negligence, childbirth negligence and misdiagnosis.
 We also look at guidance on how to find a medical negligence solicitor that could help you fight for compensation.
 We include information on the personal injury claims time limit that could apply to a medical negligence claim.
 As well as giving some insight into the kind of proof you’d need to prove your claim.
 If you have any questions about any of the information that is contained in this guide, you can reach our team at any time by calling 0800 652 3087.